2016 Kumamoto earthquakes: April 14 foreshock

 Although the focus of the foreshock earthquake was 12.0 km beneath Mount Kinpo to the north-northwest of Kumamoto's city center, the worst-hit area was in the eastern Kumamoto suburb of Mashiki, where the foreshock earthquake's victims perished.
 The earthquake was strongly felt as far north as Shimonoseki on southwestern Honshu, and as far south as the Kirishima in Kagoshima Prefecture.
 In the following hours, there were at least 11 aftershocks of at least 4.5 magnitude, one of which was a magnitude 6; more than 140 aftershocks were registered within two days.
-It was the first earthquake to occur on the island of Kyushu to register as a 7 on the Japan Meteorological Agency seismic intensity scale.
+It was the first earthquake to register as a 7 on the Japan Meteorological Agency seismic intensity scale on Kyushu, and the first one in the country since 2011.
 On April 15, the JMA officially labelled it Heisei 28-nen Kumamoto jishin (平成28年熊本地震, "Heisei 28 Kumamoto Earthquake")–Heisei 28 being the year 2016 on the Japanese calendar.